MIROC-DOC/model_description/md_en/d-time.md

 $$

-To remove the computation mode in leap frog
-Apply the time filter of Asselin (1972) at every step.
-Namely,
+The time filter of Asselin (1972) is applied every step to remove computational modes in leap frog.
+I.e., the time filter of Asselin(1972) is applied every step of the way to remove the computation mode in

 $$
   \bar{X}^{t}